Generalisations of multiple zeta values to rooted forests: Tree zeta values

 and extended by linearity to a map of $\calf_{\N^*}$. \end{defn} In \cite{Cl20}, a more algebraic definition of $\fraks^T$ was given using a universal property of the algebra $\calf_{\N^*}$.
 The above definition is more pedestrian but requires less background.
 In order to clarify the action of $\fraks^T$, let us write down some examples of the action of $\fraks^T$ on simple trees.

 One further definition of importance is the following \begin{defn} \cite[Definition 3.14]{Cl20} A $\N^*$-decorated tree is called {\bf convergent} if and only if it is either empty or has its root decorated by $n\geq2$.
 A $\N^*$-decorated forest is called {\bf convergent} if and only if it is a disjoint union of convergent trees.
-We write $\calf_{\N^*}^{\rm conv}$ the set of convergent rooted forests decorated by $\N^*$. \end{defn} The following trivial characteristics of the map $\fraks^T$ were shown in \cite{Cl20}: \begin{lem} \cite[Lemma A.3]{Cl20} The branched binarisation map $\fraks^T$ is a bijection and maps convergent forests to convergent forests:
+We write $\calf_{\N^*}^{\rm conv}$ the set of convergent rooted forests decorated by $\N^*$. \end{defn} The following trivial characteristics of the map $\fraks^T$ were shown in \cite{Cl20}: \begin{lem} \cite[Lemma A.3]{Cl20} The branched binarisation map $\fraks^T$, when restricted to convergent forests, is a bijection and maps convergent forests to convergent forests:

-\end{lem} The following simple yet important justifies the definition of tree zeta values. \begin{prop} For any convergent $\N^*$-decorated rooted forest $F$, the tree zeta value $\zeta^t(F)$ associated to $F$ is convergent and is equal to the arborified zeta values associated to the convergent $\{x,y\}$-decorated rooted forest $\fraks^T(F)$:
+\end{lem} The following simple yet important result justifies the definition of tree zeta values. \begin{prop} For any convergent $\N^*$-decorated rooted forest $F$, the tree zeta value $\zeta^t(F)$ associated to $F$ is convergent and is equal to the arborified zeta values associated to the convergent $\{x,y\}$-decorated rooted forest $\fraks^T(F)$:

-\end{prop} \begin{proof} The result follows from the simple observation that, for any convergent $\{x,y\}$-decorated rooted forest $f$ the series representation of $\zeta(f)$ given by Theorem \ref{thm:integral_sum} is precisely the tree zeta value $\zeta^t((\fraks^T)^{-1}(f))$.
-The convergence of $\zeta^t(F)$ for any convergent $\N^*$-decorated rooted forest $F$ then follows from the facts that $\fraks^T$ is a one to one map between the two sets of convergent rooted forests and that the arborified zeta value $\zeta(f)$ converges for any convergent $\{x,y\}$-decorated rooted forest $f$. \end{proof} From there, one easily derives important properties of tree zeta values from the properties of branched zeta values. \begin{thm} \begin{itemize} \item The map $\zeta^t:F\mapsto\zeta^t(F)$ is an algebra morphism from convergent $\N^*$-decorated rooted forests to $\R$ for the concatenation product of forests. \item For any convergent $\N^*$-decorated rooted forests $F$, the tree zeta value $\zeta^t(F)$ is a $\Q$-linear combination of MZVs, given by
+\end{prop} \begin{proof} The result follows from the simple observation that, for any convergent $\{x,y\}$-decorated rooted forest $f$ the series representation of $\zeta_\shuffle^T(f)$ given by Theorem \ref{thm:integral_sum} is precisely the tree zeta value $\zeta^t((\fraks^T)^{-1}(f))$.
+The convergence of $\zeta^t(F)$ for any convergent $\N^*$-decorated rooted forest $F$ then follows from the facts that $\fraks^T$ is a one to one map between the two sets of convergent rooted forests and that the arborified zeta value $\zeta_\shuffle^T(f)$ converges for any convergent $\{x,y\}$-decorated rooted forest $f$. \end{proof} In particular, when $F$ is a ladder tree, Kontsevitch's relation (Equation \eqref{eq:Kontsevitch}) gives us